mathjax/MathJax/docs/html/_sources/options/HTML-CSS.txt

     The scaling factor (as a percentage) of math with respect to the surrounding text.
-The `HTML-CSS` output processor tries to match the en-size of the mathematics with that of the text where it is placed, but you may want to adjust the results using this scaling factor.
+The `HTML-CSS` output processor tries to match the ex-size of the mathematics with that of the text where it is placed, but you may want to adjust the results using this scaling factor.
 The user can also adjust this value using the contextual menu item associated with the typeset mathematics.